 Does schema or structured data get me cited?

 It helps eligibility and disambiguation (entities, question-answer pairs, dates), and all four major engines process it during selection, but it is not deterministic.
-FAQPage and Article are the high-value types; never use deprecated HowTo.
+FAQPage, Article, and HowTo (for step-by-step content) are the high-value types.
+Note that Google deprecated HowTo rich results in Sept 2023, so it no longer shows visual accordions in SERPs, but the schema itself is still recommended and remains valuable for AI/LLM comprehension of instructional content.

 Is llms.txt worth doing?